BEST POSITION TO POOP IN WHEN CONSTIPATED | 5 WAYS TO USE IT

 - Always wipe the edges with toilet paper or cloth and keep it dry.

-- Have support nearby to help you with positioning.
+- Have support nearby to help you with balance.

-These types of toilets usually have two feet soles which raise a bit from the ground and a hole in the back.
+Indian and Turkish toilets do not have a toilet bowl or a seat.
+These types of toilets usually have two feet soles, which raise a bit from the ground and a hole in the back.

 The toilet is like a container that keeps your feet up and lets the water flush between them.